jasonhanks/k8v/README.md

-# k8v - view Kubernetes cluster resources
+# k8v

-k8v is a command line utility used to view information about a Kubernetes cluster.
-It allows the user to view multiple resources at once, optionally in a hierarchy, as well as provide filtering capabilities.
+k8v is a command line utility used to view resources in a Kubernetes cluster.
+It allows the user to view multiple resources at once, optionally in a related hierarchy, as well as provide advanced filtering capabilities.

 Note: this tool is not intended as a replacement for *kubectl* and is only intended to provide more flexible visibility into a Kubernetes cluster.
+It will not make changes to a Kubernetes cluster.

 ## Filtering capabilities

-This tool provides a number of ways to search for specific resources and filter them as desired.
-This includes the ability to search for resources across all namespaces, or a list of specified namespaces, match labels that are specified for selectors, or simple search the *name* of the resource for a specific string that should be included in the results.
+This tool provides a number of ways to search for resources and filter the results.
+This includes the ability to search for resources across all namespaces, or a list of namespaces, match label selectors, or search by *name* for resources that should be included or excluded in the results.

 Filtering strings for a *name* can be specified using the -i | --include option or simply passing arguments on the command line after you specifiy all other options: